ycjing/Neural-Style-Transfer-Papers/README.md

 ## *News!*

+- [May, 2019] Our paper *Neural Style Transfer: A Review* has been accepted by TVCG as a regular paper.
+This repository will be updated soon.

 - [July, 2018] Our paper *Stroke Controllable Fast Style Transfer with Adaptive Receptive Fields* has been accepted by ECCV 2018.
 Our review will be updated correspondingly.

 - [June, 2018] Upload a new version of our paper on arXiv which adds several missing papers (e.g., the work of Wang et al. *ZM-Net: Real-time Zero-shot Image Manipulation Network*).